juhanikat/ohtuminiprojekti/README.md

 ### Exporting References

-Exported bibtex files are stored in the following directory: src/exports/bibtex_export.bib
+Exported BibTeX files are stored in the following directory: src/exports/bibtex_export.bib

-## Liecense

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/juhanikat/ohtuminiprojekti/blob/main/LICENSE.md)

 ## Retrospective Results

 Results of retrospectives can be found in the [retro.md](https://github.com/juhanikat/ohtuminiprojekti/blob/main/documentation/retro.md).
 The results are in Finnish.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/juhanikat/ohtuminiprojekti/blob/main/LICENSE.md)